kiryuha21/CSmartCalc/README.md

 However, Leibniz's calculator had a moving part, which became the prototype of moving carriages of future desktop calculators, and a handle that turned a stepped wheel, which was later replaced with cylinder.
 These additions made repetitive operations like multiplication and division much faster.

-Although Leibniz's calculator slightly simplified the process of calculation, it gave an impetus to other inventors - the moving part and cylinder of Leibniz's calculator were used in calculating machines until the mid-twentieth century.
+Although Leibniz's calculator slightly simplified the process of credit_calculation, it gave an impetus to other inventors - the moving part and cylinder of Leibniz's calculator were used in calculating machines until the mid-twentieth century.

 Then in 1957, Casio released one of the first mass-produced calculators - 14-A. It performed four arithmetic operations on 14-digit decimal numbers.
 The machine used a relay, weighed 140 kg and looked like a table with a computation unit, keyboard and display, using 300 watts.